PabloDMC/ACB_DB/README.md

 pip install .
 ```

 Once installed, you can import and use the modules in other Python projects.
-Below are a few examples of how to use the package:
+Below is an example of how to use the package:

 ### Example: Importing from the Scraping and Presentation modules:

+An example could be scraping the shots of a single player in a season to represent them in a shot chart.
+Below, the `ScraperACB` class from the `acb_db` package is imported to scrape the shots, and the `shot_chart` function is used to create the chart.

 ```python
 # Instanciar clase.
 from acb_db.Scraping.scraper import ScraperACB